INTERN PROGRAM

 Physical Demands (if applicable):

 While performing the duties of this job, the employee is regularly required to stand, walk, sit, and communicate effectively.
 Physical labor is occasionally required.
-The employee must occasionally lift and/or move up to 50 pounds.
+The employee must occasionally lift and/or move up to 30 pounds for events.

 Typical Working Conditions

-Interns are expected to work 20 hours a week, spread out over 3-4 days; will be required to work a few weekend events.
-Most of the work must be done at the office, but some “onsite” work will be included throughout Downtown Lorain.
+Most of the work must be done at the office, but some “onsite” outdoor event work will be included throughout Downtown Lorain.
 Interns must have reliable transportation to this internship and must bring a laptop for projects.
+Non-traditional work hours will be expected.

 Visit Main street Lorain Website Here